 Let the phase space of the initial problem be the half plane

-the wall is at $q=0$.
-In this phase space when the particle reaches the point $(0, p)$ it instantaneously teleports to the point $(0, -p)$.
+the wall is at q=0.
+In this phase space when the particle reaches the point (0,p) it instantaneously teleports to the point (0,−p).
 Particle trajectories are thus discontinuous.

 The trick now is to glue the half plane into a cone, so that particle trajectories will become continuous.
 At the same time the particles are considered free on the entire trajectory, yielding the Hamiltonian being just a kinetic energy.
 Sorry for the lack of appropriate drawings, but I hope it is not so hard to imagine.
-The operation can be formally achieved with a non-canonical change of coordinates to $(r, \varphi)$:
+The operation can be formally achieved with a non-canonical change of coordinates to (r,φ):

 The Hamiltonian (kinetic energy) is given by